404-unfound/404unfound/CONTRIBUTING.md

 ## Adding Writeups

+1. Fork this repository to your GitHub account.
-1. If necessary, create a folder for the CTF in `content/writeups`.
+2. If necessary, create a folder for the CTF in `content/writeups`.
-2. Inside the CTF folder, create a Markdown(.md) file for your writeup using the following template:
+3. Inside the CTF folder, create a Markdown(.md) file for your writeup using the following template:

 ```markdown
 ---